 Each year, physiotherapists on the General Register take part in two Continuing Competence Program activities before renewing their practice permit.
 One activity is a Self-Selected Activity and the other is a College-Selected Activity.
 Both support physiotherapists to learn and grow.

 The College of Physiotherapists of Alberta is responsible for supporting physiotherapists to deliver safe, competent, ethical care.
 Part of this includes raising the profession’s collective awareness of issues, professional practice standards, ethical conduct and legislation governing physiotherapist's practice.

-It is an activity that the College of Physiotherapists of Alberta selects and requires members to complete.
-This activity may be completed in the form of educational modules, self-assessments, knowledge tests, etc. Mandatory participation ensures a profession-wide collective and common understanding of a topic.
-For example, topics may include:
+A College-Selected Activity is an activity that the College of Physiotherapists of Alberta selects and requires members to complete.
+Mandatory participation ensures a profession-wide collective and common understanding of a topic.
+Topics are based on profession and public interest issues, practice standards and other rules governing physiotherapist practice.
+The topic will vary from year-to-year.
+The activity may be completed in the form of educational modules, self-assessments, knowledge tests, etc.

 You must complete the College-Selected Activity before you renew your practice permit.